DataDog/documentation/content/en/tracing/setup_overview/setup/java.md

 ### Add the Java Tracer to the JVM

-Use the documentation for your IDE to figure out the right way to pass in `-javaagent` and other JVM arguments.
+Use the documentation for your application server to figure out the right way to pass in `-javaagent` and other JVM arguments.
 Here are instructions for some commonly used frameworks:

 {{< tabs >}}
 {{% tab "Spring Boot" %}}